Skip to content

 Put the Extra Items to Use!

-2. Add your items around the bowls, a bunch at a time.
-There is no rhyme or reason but you may need to play around with it a bit before you find what works.
+• Add your items around the bowls, a bunch at a time.
+Large items will naturally become the focal point.
+Place them in the corners or the center.
+Play around with it a bit before you find what works.

 • Leave no bare spaces.
 The charm of the best charcuterie board ideas are that they are a feast for the eyes.
 A little sampling of a lot!